Select Bus Service in New York City

 Select Bus Service: New York City Trusts, But Verifies

-Speaking of not having to show the driver your receipt: the city trusts you to pay, but it also verifies that you do.
+The city trusts you to pay, but it also verifies that you do.
 The Select Service Bus system is, in essence, an honors system.
-The kind that’s been used on European public transportation for decades.
-New York’s just getting around to it, but better now than never.

 Select Service Buses are randomly boarded by transit police to verify payments.
 What happens if you are caught without a ticket?
 Fun stuff.